London City Airport: Proposal and construction

+A plaque at Heron Quays DLR station commemorates the 1982 landing on Heron Quay by Captain Harry Gee.

-On 27 June 1982 Brymon's Captain Harry Gee landed a de Havilland Canada Dash 7 turboprop aircraft on Heron Quays, in the nearby West India Docks, in order to demonstrate the feasibility of the STOLport project.
+On 27 June 1982, Brymon's Captain Harry Gee landed a de Havilland Canada Dash 7 turboprop aircraft on Heron Quays, in the nearby West India Docks, in order to demonstrate the feasibility of the STOLport project.
 Later that year the LDDC published a feasibility study, an opinion poll amongst local residents showed a majority in favour of the development of the airport, and Mowlem submitted an application for planning permission.

 A 63-day planning inquiry started on 6 June 1983.
 By the middle of the following year, Nicholas Ridley the Secretary of State for Transport had indicated that he was "disposed to agree the application", but asked for further details.
 The Greater London Council brought an action in the High Court of Justice to reopen the inquiry.
 After the High Court dismissed the action in March 1985, outline planning permission was granted in May of that year, followed by the grant of detailed planning permission in early 1986.
 The airport site had an initial footprint of 92 acre in area.

 Construction began on the site shortly after permission was granted, with Charles, Prince of Wales laying the foundation stone of the terminal building, designed by R Seifert and Partners, on 2 May 1986.
-The first aircraft landed on 31 May 1987, with the first commercial services operating from 26 October 1987.
-Queen Elizabeth II officially opened London City Airport in November of the same year.
+The first aircraft landed on 31 May 1987.